Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Experimental Results

 \subsection{Ablation Study on MILP Macro Rotation}

 Our MILP utilizes the physical information of the initial 3D placement solution, finding the macro rotations with optimal wirelength.
 The effect of MILP macro rotation is shown in~\Cref{tab:rotation-result}.
 Except for the cases with few extremely large macros, our MILP finds the macro rotations leading to better wirelength, achieving on average 1.2\% wirelength improvement.
-Since we only consider the nets connecting to macros, the runtime overhead is negligible, and it takes less than 1s for all the cases.
-The runtime difference for \texttt{case4h} is because of different total global placement iterations.
-The final placement solution for \texttt{case3h} with macro rotation is illustrated in~\Cref{fig:case3h-final-sol}.
+Since we only consider the nets connecting to macros, the runtime overhead is negligible, and it takes less than 1s for all the cases. { Compared to other cases, we observe a larger difference of global placement iterations for \texttt{case4h}, leading to a larger runtime difference.} The final placement solution for \texttt{case3h} with macro rotation is illustrated in~\Cref{fig:case3h-final-sol}.